Thitiwat Ritprasert: Early life and education

-Thitiwat Ritprasert was born on 26 March 1997.
+Thitiwat was born in Bangkok, Thailand.
 He graduated from Rajamangala University of Technology Thanyaburi with a bachelor's degree in the Faculty of Mass Communication Technology.

 Career

 Thitiwat entered the entertainment industry by participating in the ‘Ch8 Asia New Star Model Contest Face of Thailand 2016’ and won the contest.
 He also got a special award from ‘Asia Model Festival 2016’.
 In 2017, he debuted in the first TV drama Jai Luang on Thai Channel 8.
-In 2019, his popularity grows rapidly after performed as Dean in Until We Meet Again (TV series) with Natouch Siripongthon.
+In 2019, his popularity grows rapidly after performed as Dean in Until We Meet Again with Natouch Siripongthon.
+In 2024, he joined the production and talent agency GMMTV.